 What’s holding you back from breaking up with someone you love?

-It’s hard to imagine breaking the heart of someone you care so much about and sometimes it seems like it might just be easier to suck it up and stay in a relationship.
+It’s hard to imagine breaking the heart of someone (or your own) you care so much about and sometimes it seems like it might just be easier to suck it up and stay in a relationship.
 After all, it could be worse right?
 The problem is that if you’re trying to convince yourself to stay in the relationship, it means that something needs to change.
 I do not mean that the answer is that you must break up!
 Perhaps instead of breaking up with someone you love, all you need to do is change the dynamic in your relationship.
 What is it that’s making you feel dissatisfied?
 Do you feel that there’s hope for change?

 Another common reason why people avoid seeking advice for breaking up with someone is that they’re afraid of being alone.
 After so much time having a partner, the idea of suddenly becoming single again is very daunting.
 Some people are super excited at the thought, whereas others pull away from it.
 This is why people so often stay in an unhappy relationship.

 The last of the three most common reasons why people don’t pull the trigger and break up with their partner is because they don’t know what they’re feeling.
-Though they’ve been trying, they can’t seem to figure out what they want… More on that in a moment!
+Though they’ve been trying, they can’t seem to figure out what they want… More on this in a moment!